I am looking for my next challenge. Check out my CV and Get in Touch

 A Designer’s AI Experiment

 As a UX designer, I’m always looking for ways to streamline my workflow and push creative boundaries.
 So when I heard about Figma’s new AI capabilities ‘Make’, I had to see it in action.
-I wanted to know: can a tool quickly prototype a complete, narrative-driven landing page from scratch?
+I wanted to know: Can a tool quickly prototype a complete, narrative-driven landing page from scratch?
 I decided to put it to the test, and the results were more than I expected.

 From Uninspired to Unstoppable